clewisdavis/The-Joy-of-React/course-notes.md

 ##### A functional alternative

-- An alternative approach is the `range` funtion.
+- An alternative approach is the `range` function.
 - `range` is a utility function.
 It is not part of the JS language. but it is in utility libraries like [lodash](https://lodash.com/).

 - Examples to create an array